comdotlinux/atsro-blog/src/content/blog/followup-latest-version-of-the-tools-using-asdf.md

    - Some personal optimizations are applied, like for java only use [temurin](https://adoptium.net/temurin/)
    - Ignore some alpha / beta / pre-dev / dev / some error versions seens
 6. Then for each update show one line in place edit `sed` command to update individual tool
-7. Also a consolidated `sed` to update all tools at once
+7. Also, a consolidated `sed` to update all tools at once
 8. there is a `update-asdf.sh -n` flag that runs in non-interactively by saying yes but does not actually update any versions.